Shareholders Agreement & Share Certificate

 To overcome and handle situations like these, shareholders’ agreement will often include rules around share sales and transfers i.e. shares can be transferred to whom, on what terms and at what price.

-What all you can ask to include in a shareholders’ agreement depend on your level of shareholding and the number of your fellow shareholders, however there are certain important provisions which one should consider including in a shareholders’ agreement such as:
+What all you can ask to include in a shareholders’ agreement depend on your level of shareholding and the number of your fellow shareholders.

 - Issue and transfer of shares- including provisions to prevent unwanted third parties to acquire shares and how a shareholder can sell his or her shares.